 That’s right.
 Take a break.
 Change the scenery.
 Most adults are able to maintain a sustained focus on a single task for up to fourty minutes, so instead of struggling on, ineffectually, give your Cerebral Cortex - your thinking brain, a break and let your Limbic Brain - your subconscious mind, take over for a while.
 Take a short walk or jog, have a cup of tea, sit alone in a natural setting.
 You’ll find a renewed energy and enthusiasm when you sit back down.

 However, make sure this is ONLY a five minute, and don’t choose an activity that is distracting or mentally engaging.
-Otherwise, your quick break will become your long procrastination.
+Otherwise, your quick break will turn into procrastination.

 We don’t do this often enough.
 It’s easy to remember what we delayed on.
 Start paying attention to what you completed effortlessly and on time.
 Doing so will help you realize you’re more awesome than you think you are, and it will prime your motivation pump for the next task ahead.